 Family Visa Holders and Dependents

-Primary Account Holder Registration Family visa sponsors typically register as primary account holders, enabling them to establish family plans and add dependent lines under their sponsorship.
+Family visa sponsors typically register as primary account holders, enabling them to establish family plans and add dependent lines under their sponsorship.
 This arrangement provides cost savings through shared data and family discounts while maintaining centralized billing and account management.

 Primary account holders must provide comprehensive documentation including employment verification, salary certificates, and bank details to establish creditworthiness for multiple lines.
 The registration process may require additional time to verify sponsor information and establish credit limits for family accounts.

-Dependent Registration Procedures Dependent family members can register for individual lines linked to the primary account holder, with simplified documentation requirements.
+Dependent Registration Procedures: Dependent family members can register for individual lines linked to the primary account holder, with simplified documentation requirements.
 Dependents typically need only their iqama, passport, and sponsor approval letter for registration.

 Employment-Based Classifications